phaneendra/ansible-control/deploy/ansible/README.md

 * Updates to server configuration can be made in a matter of seconds.
 * Most server configuration and code updates can be made with zero server downtime.
-* Code can be tested locally in Vagrant before being deployed to a production server.
+* Code can be tested locally in Vagrant or Docker before being deployed to a production server.
 * Code can be tested on a staging server for QA or final testing before being deployed to a production server.
 * Server configuration and project deployment can be made to scale to any number